fidler-lab/curve-gcn/README.md

 # Where is the code?
 To get the full code, please [signup](http://www.cs.toronto.edu/annotation/curvegcn/code_signup/) here.
-If you use this code, please cite:
+If you use this code, please consider citing:

     @inproceedings{CurveGCN2019,
     title={Fast Interactive Object Annotation with Curve-GCN},